cweiske/surrogator/README.rst

 Features:

-- Delivers images for email addresses
+- Delivers images for email addresses and OpenIDs
 - Very easy to setup.
 - No graphics processing is done on the server, keeping the CPU load low.
   All avatar images get pre-generated for a set of sizes